balthazarx/SocialNetworkAPI/README.md

 ## Installation

+Run npm install

-Run "npm install" then npm run "start".
+Run npm run start

 ## Usage
 To Make API calls using a a MongoDB database and and express.js